 The score can then be used as a measure of how well you’re doing, while the open feedback you are also collecting can also be useful, if you use it in the right way.

-For example, you can track repeat reasons for negative feedback and focus in on those to improve customer happiness or, more simply, use the feedback to better inform your next response to the customer.
+For example, you can track repeat reasons for negative customer feedback and focus in on those to improve customer happiness or, more simply, use the feedback to better inform your next response to the customer.

-But while the comments can be a great resource for feedback, don’t get too hung up on the score, as Guy Letts reminds us of Goodhart’s Law:
+But while the comments can be a great resource for customer feedback, don’t get too hung up on the score, as Guy Letts reminds us of Goodhart’s Law:

 Referring to this, Guy warns: “CSat scores are good as a measure for your progress, but don’t turn increasing Customer Satisfaction into an advisor target, otherwise you can corrupt any feedback that you receive through this method.”

 “For example, you could end up with advisors deliberately not asking unhappy advisors for their feedback or even begging customers to give them a good score.”

 An obvious way to gather even more feedback is to talk to your customers face-to-face, whether that’s in customer focus groups, customer panels or even customer interviews.